Debajyati/Efficienvim/README.md

   - [lazygit](https://github.com/jesseduffield/lazygit) - lazygit ui toggle inside NeoVim (`:LazyGit`)
   - [GitHub-CLI](https://github.com/cli/cli) - octo.nvim ui toggle inside NeoVim(`<leader>o`)
 ### Note
-The leader key is set as `<space>` key in the `keymaps.lua` file which loads and should always load after all the plugins are loaded.
+- The leader key is set as `<space>` key in the `keymaps.lua` file which loads and should always load after all the plugins are loaded.
 So make sure when customising the configuration further, you don't set any keybinding involving the `<leader>` key in `lazy.lua`(which loads all the plugins).
+- Efficienvim has two versions.
+    - The `main` branch is the **default** one that's the *ordinary*(user-friendlier) version.
+      It uses `Neotree` plugin as its file-explorer(which is auto-opened at the left-side of the Neovim window at startup) instead of the `Netrw` file-exlorer that comes with Neovim.
+      It doesn't have any **dashboard**.
+    - The `enhanced` branch is the more **advanced** (with more plugins as *enhanced* features) version.
+      It uses `Oil.nvim` plugin as its file-explorer(you will be able to edit the file system like a regular buffer).
+      It has a beautiful **dashboard** which opens at startup.

 ## 🛠️ Installation
-Efficienvim currently supports better on MacOS, Linux & WSL If you use Windows then installing in WSL is Recommended.
+Efficienvim supports on MacOS, Linux & WSL
+If you use Windows then installing in WSL is Recommended.

 ### Linux/Mac OS/WSL (Unix)